jiannan-xu/Replication/README.md

 These notebooks illusterate how to use the above functionalities.
 In all of the notebooks, the _Toxicity_ classifier refers to a roberta-based binary classifier trained with the [Wiki](https://github.com/IsarNejad/cross_dataset_toxicity) dataset.

-`TCAV_Example.ipynb`: This notebook shows how to calculate the sensitivity of a trained classifier to a human-defined concept (similar to the results in Table 5 of the paper.
+`TCAV_Example.ipynb`: This notebook shows how to calculate the sensitivity of a trained classifier to a human-defined concept (similar to the results in Table 5 of the paper).

 [Pending implementation]`DoE_example.ipynb`: This colab notebook calcuates the Degree of Explicitness (DoE scores introduced in section 5 of the paper).